andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

  - The answers will usually be in reference to other appearances and values!
 Cest la vie!
 There is nothing at the bottom of everything.

+ - This class is about thinking and feeling.
+Both have to work together.
+Art, and artistic experience, is felt - but that feeling can be seen and examinde and talked about.
+FEeling without expression is just personal experience, not a paper.
+Thought without feeling is dry, and speculative.
+Artistic experience is *real* - and if you feel it, and can describe it, you describe something real.
+In this class, this is valued.
+But it has to be done well, and seriously.

 Perlin noise and No man's sky: https://medium.com/@pratyaksh.notebook/perlin-noise-the-evolving-algorithm-behind-the-diverse-universes-of-no-mans-sky-f2cc8ddacd52